 Selecting features from a feature class involves choosing a subset of all the features in the class for a specific purpose.
 Feature selection can be made from a map by identifying the geometric shape or from an attribute table by identifying the record.
 Regardless of how you select an object, both the shape in the map and the record in the attribute table will be selected.
-Make sure that the Evap theme is highlighted in the Table of Contents and then Click on the Select Features by Rectangle tool you'll see both records highlighted on the map and in the attribute table.
+Click on the Select Features by Rectangle tool you'll see both records highlighted on the map and in the attribute table.
 I've turned off the Counties layer and used Show selected records at the bottom of the Attribute Table to just show the three highlighted stations.